Rajesh-Bhatta/AI-Question-Master/README.md

 - `notebooks/`: Exploration and training notebooks.
 - `requirements.txt`: List of required Python packages.

+## 🧪 Quiz Flow

+1. Paste text or upload a document.
+2. Click `Generate Everything` to create questions.
+3. Click `Take Quiz` to open the dedicated quiz page.
+4. Set the number of questions and the timer.
+5. Start the quiz and answer the questions before the timer reaches zero.
+6. Submit manually or let the app auto-submit when time runs out.
+7. Review your score, selected answers, and correct answers.

 ## 🤝 Contributing

 1. Fork the repository.